 These days, sound has the ability to travel faster than ever.
-Radio, television and cell phones produce vibrations that have the ability to travel across the world.
+Radio, television, and cell phones produce vibrations that have the ability to travel across the world.
 How do we clear the multitude of sounds that are being produced by our chaotic environment?
 By focusing on the Word as the Source of life — and treating it that way.

 When you speak, pay attention to what you are saying.
 The Word can produce positive or negative vibrations.
 For example, when you laugh happily, you are producing vibrations that can set things in a positive motion.
 Contrarily, angry yelling and shouting can produce negative vibrations, millions, to be exact, that can ultimately facilitate chaos.
 Karma is not caused by our actions alone — our chosen Word also plays a part.

-Speak Only the Truth
+2. Speak Only the Truth

 Both beginner and advanced seekers can benefit from keeping their words grounded in the truth.
 Speaking falsities or untrue claims willingly can clutter the atmosphere.
-Speaking with truth and love, however will produce positivity.
+Speaking with truth and love, however, will produce positivity.
 As an individual seeking the Higher Self, you understand this better than others, and so you must recognize this as your responsibility when in conversation.

-It is not realistic to say that we shall never speak negatively – sometimes, uncomfortable, though true, words must be spoken to facilitate overall peace.
+It is not realistic to say that we shall never speak negatively.
+Sometimes, uncomfortable, though true, words must be spoken to facilitate overall peace.
 When you find yourself in this situation, there are a number of steps you can take to lessen the impact of your words.

-Don’t Gossip – Be Direct
+3. Don’t Gossip – Be Direct

-It is always best to communicate with the person face-to-face, rather than through the grapevine.
-By speaking directly, the sound of your words is absorbed by them, and does not linger in the environment.
-If, for some reason, you find yourself unable to speak to the person in question, you can speak to a trusted friend.
-Tell your friend that you must tlk to them about someone, and that your words must remain between the two of you.
-This actually frees you to speak openly to your trusted friend, because you are directing the path of the sound, containing it and preventing it from affecting others.
+It is always best to communicate with someone face-to-face, rather than through the grapevine.
+By speaking directly, the sound of your words is absorbed by the person you are speaking to and does not linger in the environment.
+If for some reason, you find yourself unable to speak to the person in question, you can speak to a trusted friend.
+Tell your friend that you must talk to them about someone and that your words must remain between the two of you.
+This actually frees you to speak openly to your trusted friend, because you are directing the path of the sound, containing it, and preventing it from affecting others.

-Speak In Person
+4. Speak In Person

-Surround Yourself with Positive People.
+5. Surround Yourself with Positive People

-Many people might believe that diet and exercise are the only components of wellbeing.
+Many people might believe that diet and exercise are the only components of well-being.
 But those who seek the Higher Self know that our community plays a significant role.
 We are who we choose to spend our time with, and that is why it is so important that we surround ourselves with positive people.
 Negative people will facilitate negative words.
 While we cannot avoid everyone, we can identify those who have a positive impact on us, and do our best to spend the most time around them.
 One way to do this is to actively seek out those who are like-minded; for example, Higher Self Yoga’s community of individuals are also looking to surround themselves with those who are doing their best to speak positively.

 Some of us are more sensitive than others, and will easily pick up the energy of the sound vibrations around us.
 You may feel negativity and respond defensively, or feel positivity and act accordingly.
-Those of us who are sensitive are far more likely to absorb the negative energy in our physical bodies, which can have lasting impact.
+Those of us who are sensitive are far more likely to absorb the negative energy in our physical bodies, which can have a lasting impact.
 That’s why we must speak consciously and moderate our words, though it is no easy task.
 It takes time, practice, and patience.